ContextMark/CML/paper/CSE.md

-#### a.
+#### 4.2.1.
 Supplementary Relations

-This is a **basic structure**.
+This is a basic structure.
 The semantic object on the right serves as a supplementary explanation, specification, or constraint to the semantic object on the left.
 Typically, it adds semantic detail without altering the original semantic structure.
 $$
 f:A∋B∋C
 $$